Borley Rectory: Society for Psychical Research investigation

 After Price's death in 1948, Daily Mail reporter Charles Sutton accused him of faking phenomena.
 Sutton claimed that whilst visiting Borley Rectory with Price in 1929, he was hit on the head by a large pebble.
 Sutton stated that he seized Price and found his coat pockets filled with different sized stones.

 In 1948, Eric Dingwall, K. M. Goldney and Trevor H. Hall, three members of the SPR, two of whom had been Price's most loyal associates, investigated his claims about Borley Rectory.
 Their findings were published in a 1956 book, The Haunting of Borley Rectory, which concluded that Price had fraudulently produced some of the phenomena.

 The "Borley Report", as the SPR study has become known, stated that many of the phenomena were either faked or due to natural causes, such as rats and the strange acoustics attributed to the odd shape of the house.
 In their conclusion, the three authors wrote, "[W]hen analysed, the evidence for haunting and poltergeist activity for each and every period appears to diminish in force and finally to vanish away."
 Terence Hines wrote that "Mrs. Marianne Foyster, wife of the Rev. Lionel Foyster who lived at the rectory from 1930 to 1935, was actively engaged in fraudulently creating [haunted] phenomena.
 Price himself 'salted the mine' and faked several phenomena while he was at the rectory."

 Marianne Foyster later admitted she had seen no apparitions and that the alleged ghostly noises were caused by the wind, friends she invited to the house and in other cases by herself playing practical jokes on her husband.
 Many of the legends about Borley Rectory had also been invented.
 The children of the Rev. Harry Bull, who lived in the house before Lionel Foyster, claimed to have seen nothing and were surprised they had been living in what was described as England's most haunted house.

 Robert Hastings was one of the few SPR researchers to defend Price.
 Price's literary executor, Paul Tabori, and SPR researcher Peter Underwood have also defended Price against accusations of fraud.
 A similar approach was made by Ivan Banks in 1996.
 Michael Coleman, in an SPR report in 1997, wrote that Price's defenders were unable to rebut the criticisms convincingly.

 Film

 In 2017, the part-animated film Borley Rectory: The Most Haunted House in England was released.
 It was written and directed by Ashley Thorpe and starred Reece Shearsmith and Jonathan Rigby.

 In 2021, the feature film The Ghosts of Borley Rectory was released.
 It was written and directed by Steven M. Smith and starred Julian Sands, Toyah Willcox, Colin Baker and Christopher Ellison.

-In 2025, the feature film Borley Rectory: The Awakening set in 1900 showing the origins of the ghost story.
-It was written and directed by Steven M. Smith and starred Julian Glover, Patsy Kensit, Helen Lederer, Vicki Michelle and Mark Wingett.
+In 2025, the feature film Borley Rectory: The Awakening set in 1900 showed the origins of the ghost story.
+It was written and directed by Steven M. Smith and starred Julian Glover, Patsy Kensit, Helen Lederer, Vicki Michelle, and Mark Wingett.